mortaca/RGB-Pi/FAQ.md

 Available in English and Spanish / *Disponible en Ingles y Español*
 # Frequently Asked Questions
-## This FAQ is oriented to the latest available version of the system 4.1 Final, the answers here may not be useful for previous versions.
+## This FAQ is oriented to the latest available version of the system 4.1 Final 1.1, the answers here may not be useful for previous versions.

 Questions:
 1. Why is the cable so short?